alenso94/CloudComputing/README.md

 sudo docker exec -it cassandra-test cqlsh
 ```

-6. Inside of the Cassandra Terminal create a dedicated keyspace for the universities data to be inserted into.
+6. Inside the Cassandra Terminal create a dedicated keyspace for the universities data to be inserted into.

 ```
 CREATE KEYSPACE Universities WITH REPLICATION ={'class' : 'SimpleStrategy', 'replication_factor' : 1};
 ```

-7. Create the table inside of the keyspace, specifying all column names and types:
+7. Create the table inside the keyspace, specifying all column names and types:

 ```
 CREATE TABLE Universities.stats (id int, domains text, country text, web_pages text, name text PRIMARY KEY, alpha_two_code text);